Testing the addition of new treatments to standard treatment in prostate cancer that has spread to other areas of the body

 Patients who meet the general eligibility criteria can be considered for the SABR comparison.

-Recruiting sites will assess metastatic disease burden using conventional imaging (baseline Tc-99m bone scintigraphy and CT/MRI scans) to assess number of metastatic bone and non-regional lymph node foci, and presence of visceral metastases.
+Recruiting sites will assess metastatic disease burden using conventional imaging (baseline Tc-99m bone scintigraphy and CT/MRI scans) to assess the number of metastatic bone and non-regional lymph node foci, and the presence of visceral metastases.
 Patients will be classified as either ‘SABR-eligible’ or ‘SABR-ineligible’ using the following definition.

 Definition of SABR-eligible disease: